Data storage, backup and use

 There is no restriction on sharing SAS or SPSS syntax (program) files between licensed researchers, as long as there is no actual restricted-use data in the files.
 Place the SAS/SPSS program file into a password protected zip file, and send the password in a separate email.

 If this person is not an authorized user, he/she may not have access to any restricted-use data or documentation.
 Please assist your colleague by directing him/her to the questionnaires for the study or you could add this person to your License by submitting an add-user amendment.

-IES requires me to round all unweighted sample size numbers to the nearest ten when I am reporting results based on restricted-use data.
-What is the reasoning behind rounding unweighted sample size numbers to the nearest ten?
+IES requires me to round all unweighted sample size numbers and perform other disclosure avoidance steps when I am reporting results based on restricted-use data.
+What is the reasoning behind these requirements?

 IES requires the rounding of unweighted sample size numbers because these numbers are not publicly available.
 If they are rounded, it makes it harder for "data snoopers" to use them along with other publications based on the same data to disclose sample respondents.
 For most surveys, rounding to the nearest 10 provides disclosure protection while giving the reader a sense of the "power" of the underlying sample.

 For all datasets produced by IES or NCES, licensees are required to round all unweighted sample size numbers to the nearest ten (nearest 50 for ECLS-B) in all information products (i.e.: proposals, presentations, papers or other documents that are based on or use restricted-use data).

 For all other datasets, including administrative datasets produced by other agencies within the Department of Education (e.g. EDFacts, CRDC, etc.), disclosure avoidance standards will vary.
 The required disclosure avoidance measures for these non-IES datasets will be listed in a readme.txt file included with that specific dataset.